tingerrr/hydra/doc/chapters/2-guide/3-faq.typ

   - Similar to the previous question, if your document is largely empty save for a few headings, you may encounter a bug like #issue(7) and can resolve it the same way.
   - As before, if you use custom selectors make sure to read @custom on how to correctly define ancestors

-  If you encounter an issue with Hydra reporting the wrong active element, please report it at #issues.
+  If you encounter an issue with HYDRA reporting the wrong active element, please report it at #issues.
 ]